 LPF Low-pass filter.
 Frequencies below the cutoff frequency are passed while those above are cut off.
 The cutoff slope is -12 dB/octave.
 BPF Band-pass filter.
 In this case the "cutoff frequency" is actually the center frequency of a narrow band of frequencies which will be passed.
 The cutoff slope is -6 dB/octave.
 HPF High-pass filter.
 Frequencies above the cutoff frequency are passed while those below are cut off.
 The cutoff slope is -12 dB/octave.
-BEF Band-eliminaton filter.
-The cutoff frequency is the center frequency of a narrow band of frequencies which will be cut off.
-The cutoff slope is -6 dB/octave.
+Band-eliminaton filter.
+The cutoff frequency is the center frequency arrow band of frequencies which will be cut off.
+The cutoff slope dB/octave.